cscheid/s3_sync/README.md

 * remove things that are not on the local directory but are on the S3 bucket
 * not touch anything else
+* and, OH YEAH.
+It will set mime types via a combination of extension lookup and libmagic.
+Which *neither* of `awscli` or `s3cmd` will do, even though it's what you want to do in 99% of the cases, because that's what Apache does.
+Apache is sensible.
+Let's be sensible.

 Beware: written in angry.
 I had work to do this morning, damn it.